hienvuvg/dairycattle_dataset/README.md

 1. To show the correlations between cows' behavior changes and THI thoughout the deployment, run ```train_test_behaviors.sh```

 Note:
-* Option A is available while the option B is currently in-progress
+* As of 6/6/2024, only pption A is available while the option B is currently in-progress
 * In the scripts, s1 = OS (object-wise split), s2 = TS (temporal split)